shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Muddie, do you believe in ghosts?”

+[have mother tell ersie the story of Nosalen to discourage her from crossing the river again]

 # Chapter 3 – The Boots of Pantrinome

 The four wolf siblings entered their bedroom.